Joy Ride (2023 film)

-Joy Ride is a 2023 American comedy film directed by Adele Lim, in her feature directorial debut, and written by Cherry Chevapravatdumrong and Teresa Hsiao, from a story by Lim, Chevapravatdumrong and Hsiao.
+Joy Ride is a 2023 American comedy film directed by Adele Lim, and written by Cherry Chevapravatdumrong and Teresa Hsiao.
 The film stars Ashley Park, Sherry Cola, Stephanie Hsu, and Sabrina Wu.

-The film was announced in 2018 following the announcement of the deal between Point Grey Pictures and Lionsgate, with Lim being confirmed as director in 2021.
+The film was announced in 2018 following a partnership deal between Point Grey Pictures and Lionsgate, with Lim being confirmed as director in 2021.
 The cast was announced between August and October of the same year, and filming took place in British Columbia throughout the latter month.

-Joy Ride had its world premiere at SXSW on March 17, 2023, and is set to be released in the United States on July 7, 2023, by Lionsgate Films.
+Joy Ride had its world premiere at SXSW on March 17, 2023, and was released in the United States on July 7, 2023, by Lionsgate Films.
+It received positive reviews from critics and grossed $16 million against a production budget of $32 million.